We estimate in 2020 there were 13,665,475 accredited investor households in America. Roughly 10.6% of all American households were accredited in 2020.

-The Securities Act of 1933, §230.501, lays out the exact terms and definitions to be an Accredited Investor.
+The Securities Act of 1933, §230.501, defines the terms and definitions to be an Accredited Investor.
 The three most common ways of accreditation for an individual/household are the following:

-- $1,000,000 in net worth outside Equity in a Primary Residence (see our Net Worth Percentile Calculator, which allows a primary home screen)
+- $1,000,000 in net worth outside equity in a primary residence (see our Net Worth Percentile Calculator, which allows primary home equity removal)